Docker Images¶

 # Note that GoReleaser will create the same structure inside a temporary

-# folder, so if you add `foo/bar.json` here, on your Dockerfile you can
+# directory, so if you add `foo/bar.json` here, on your Dockerfile you can

 # `COPY foo/bar.json /whatever.json`.

-# Also note that the paths here are relative to the folder in which
+# Also note that the paths here are relative to the directory in which

-# GoReleaser is being run (usually the repository root folder).
+# GoReleaser is being run (usually the repository root directory).

-# This field does not support wildcards, you can add an entire folder here
+# This field does not support wildcards, you can add an entire directory here

 # and use wildcards when you `COPY`/`ADD` in your Dockerfile.